williamw520/jsoda/README.md

 * Pre-Storing Steps
     1. The <kbd>@PrePersist</kbd> method in the model class is called if one is annotated, giving you the chance to modify any data field.
-    2. The data generators annotated on the fields are called to fill in the field value.
+    2. The data handlers annotated on the fields are called to fill in the field value.
 E.g. @DefaultGUID or @ModifiedTime.
-    3. The composite data generators on the fields are called to fill in the field value.
+    3. The composite data handlers on the fields are called to fill in the field value.
 E.g. @DefaultComposite.
-    4. The <kbd>@PreValidation</kbd> method in the model class is called if one is annotated, giving you the chance to modify the field after the data generators run and do any custom validation before the built-in ones run.
+    4. The <kbd>@PreValidation</kbd> method in the model class is called if one is annotated, giving you the chance to modify the field after the data handlers run and do any custom validation before the built-in ones run.
     5. Built-in validations annotated on the fields are called.
 * The object is saved in the database.
 * Post-Storing Step.